snehilvj/dmc-docs/docs/piechart/pie.md

 ### Tooltip data source

 By default, the tooltip displays data for all segments when hovered over any segment.
-To display data only for the hovered segment, set `tooltipDataSource="segment"`:
+To display data only for the hovered segment, set tooltipDataSource="segment":

 .. exec::docs.piechart.tooltipdatasource